doctorfree/MusicPlayerPlus/README.md

 * The lightweight character based MPD client, `mpcplus`
 * One or more terminal emulators running an MPD client and visualizer
-* A tmux session, optionally using the tmux session manager `tmuxp`
+* A tmux session using the tmux session manager `tmuxp`
 * A spectrum visualizer
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio